 You don't want much, do you?
-Just "make me a kite" and then you kill everybody.
+Just 'make me a kite' and then you kill everybody.
 That your idea of power?
 Male power?
-You couldn't even leave home, couldn't even spend a summer in the country without trying to impress somebody about your power.
+You couldn't even leave home, couldn't spend a summer in the country without trying to impress somebody about your power.
 Over a woman.
 And what kind of woman?
-You didn't have a picture of a little colored girl your wallet.
-Nobody dared you to make a pass at a little colored girl did they?
-Because you'd lose the dare.
-Because she'd break your arm if you did and wouldn't have to call nobody to help her do it.
+A white woman.
+You didn't have a picture of a little colored girl in your wallet.
+Nobody dared you to make ka pass at a little colored girl did they?
+Because you'd lose that dare.
+Because she'd break your arm and if you did and wouldn't have to call nobody to help her do it.
 Or because she'd take you up on it and smile at you, be sweet and love you hard and long and maybe you'd love her back which wouldn't do because where would the power be then?
-If you love her back that'd be weak.
-Only two possibilities with a little black girl: She breaks your arm--you lose.
+If you loved her back, that'd be weak.
+Only two possibilities with a little black girl.

+She breaks your arm--you lose.
 She loves you--you lose.